guneyuzel/lexicon-demo/README.md

 # Lexicon Demo

-Lexicon is a Next.js-based web application that allows users to interact with the Solana blockchain using natural language commands and voice input.
+Lexicon Demo is a web application that allows users to interact with the Solana blockchain using natural language commands and voice input.

 ## Features